xchainjs/xchainjs.github.io/4 - xchain-client/how-it-works.md

 Returns the client.

 ### Set Phrase
-Used to set the master BIP39 phrase, from which the private key is extracted and the address decoded.
+Sets the master BIP39 phrase, from which the private key is extracted and the address decoded.
 ```
 setPhrase(phrase: string): address
 ```